ctrlmaniac/sidebar/README.md

 <script src="simpler-sidebar/dist/jquery.simpler-sidebar.min.js"></script>
 ```

-Call the Simpler-Sidebar plug-in function and fill it with the options you need.
+Call the Simpler-Sidebar plugin function and fill it with the options you need.
 Here is an example of some required options.

 ```html
 <script>